Aduffy/Stringed-Chord-Structure/README.md

 # Stringed-Chord-Structure

-A proposed structure for a standardized structire for storing chord and fingerings for stringed instruments.
+A proposed structure for a standardized structure for storing chord and fingerings for stringed instruments.

 ```javascript